Google Fuchsia: A True Android Successor We All Need?

 And what about Fuchsia?
 Just imagine having one OS on a smartphone and a notebook.
 Or maybe even use a smartphone as a basis for your desktop setup.
 Think of how many problems it would solve.
 The Green Robot has grown to become the most popular mobile OS, but it’s not suitable for laptops or 2-in-1s.
 Even Google uses Chrome OS instead of Android in its larger hardware.
 Fuchsia may unify Android and Chrome OS into one platform.

 Smartphones became extremely powerful, and manufacturers such as Samsung and Huawei already try to replace PCs with desktop modes included in their flagship devices.
 You can plug a keyboard, a mouse, and display into your Galaxy S9, and do some office work or consume media on the big screen.
-It works, but would be far better on a system natively dedicated to such tasks.
+It works but would be far better on a system natively dedicated to such tasks.
 Plug your phone into a dock, and have one device instead of two – voila.
 That’s what Fuchsia may provide.

 For Google, Fuchsia is a chance to build a better ecosystem than Apple

 Fuchsia would also help people who don’t want to split up with their notebooks.
 As of now, many consider Apple’s ecosystem a holy grail.
 You can open a browser tab on your desktop, and go back to it on mobile.
 Your every note is accessible via all of your Apple devices without a need for bulky third-party solutions.
-You can answer a call or respond to a text on MacBook.
+You can answer a call or respond to a text on the MacBook.
 But much more can be achieved in this field.
 One consistent OS installed on your pocket and desktop devices would bring a new era for the pick up where you left off approach.

 What’s In It For Google?

 It all sounds very compelling to users.
-But let’s be honest – turning the mobile world upside down can’t be all about excellent user experience.
+But let’s be honest – turning the mobile world upside down can’t be all about an excellent user experience.
 There has to be something in it for Google.
 And what exactly?
 Well, the keyword here is control.
 First of all, Fuchsia is supposed to fix a few internal Google problems.
 It ditches the Linux kernel for one created internally by Google.
 Without going into technical details – it will give Google more control over significant changes in the OS and the software updates.
 Besides, Fuchsia will be able to run Swift code, and it already uses Flutter, which can make this system way more developer-friendly and better optimized than Android is.
 Porting apps from Android to Fuchsia will be a fast and smooth process.

 » Check out our article: Is Flutter The Best Way To Build Cross-Platform Mobile Apps?